antio789/breedspeed_modifier/README.md

-for 1.14/1.15: the config is text only so you have to quit the game and change the values in the text file breedingspeed-common [ in the config folder]
+from 1.14: the config is text only so you have to quit the game and change the values in the text file breedingspeed-common [ in the config folder]